lucyparsons/OpenOversight/.github/pull_request_template.md

 <!-- New Contributor?
 Welcome!

-We recommend you check your privacy settings, so the name and email associated with the commit are what you want them to be.
+We recommend you check your privacy settings, so the name and email associated with the commits are what you want them to be.
 See the contribution guide at https://github.com/lucyparsons/OpenOversight/blob/develop/CONTRIB.md#recommended-privacy-settings for more infos.

 Also make sure you have read and abide by the code of conduct: